Denying Rentals to People with Criminal Records Violates Fair Housing Act

 HUD’s guidance on FHA compliance and the allowable use of criminal records in rental and real estate decisions comes on the heels of additional guidance related to the use of criminal records in housing decisions.
 In November 2015, HUD released Notice PIH 2015-19 that excludes the use of arrest records in housing decisions for public housing agencies and owners of federally assisted housing.
 In March 2016, HUD released a supplemental FAQ to Notice PIH 2015-19 to further clarify that an arrest itself “does not prove that a person engaged in disqualifying criminal activity, poses a threat, or otherwise violated admission standards” for public housing.

-On April 9, the New York Times ran an editorial supporting the new guidance.
+The New York Times ran an editorial supporting the new guidance.
 According to the Times, “the guidelines make clear that landlords cannot use arrests—which quite often do not lead to conviction—to disqualify applicants, and must consider the nature and severity of convictions in evaluating rental applicants and prove that any exclusions are justified.”

 Click here to read about Your Fair Housing Rights.